glasserc/cleff-sandbox/docs/guided-tour.md

 (in this case, just `Teletype`), then it's straightforward to write tests for it.
 This serves as a helpful segue into our first example of testing, which is in `test/Effects/InteractSpec.hs`.

+## Sidebar

+As an aside, `Interact` doesn't really offer anything that isn't also available in `Teletype`, so in a real system you might not want a whole new effect for this.
+Each of these operations could instead be standalone functions: `promptText :: (Teletype :> es) => String -> Eff es String`, for example.
+One ancillary advantage is that the higher-level effect is easier to write tests for, but it seems like this ease might not really be worth additional complexity of having to carry another effect around and convert when mixing `Teletype` and `Interact`.

+Nevertheless, I'm keeping `Interact` around because it helps demonstrate what it "looks like" when one effect is built "on top of" another -- for pedagogical reasons, in other words.

 # Testing: InteractSpec